2.1. Introduction¶

 past from the standard Java libraries are already organized into

 packages.
-For example, the Scanner
+For example, the Scanner class and the Math class

 are in two separate packages.
-The Scanner
+The Scanner class is included in the

-class is part of the
+utility package java.util and the Math class is part of the

-fundamental language package java.lang
+fundamental language package java.lang.

 When a class is contained within a package, its fully qualified name (or FQN for short) consists of two parts: the name of the package followed by the class name (sometimes referred to as the simple class name to differentiate it from the FQN).
 By convention, the simple class name will always begin with a capital letter and the package name will be all lowercase.